WilliamHardee/CodeCollab/README.md

 ## Features
 - **Real-time Collaboration**: Multiple users can edit the same document simultaneously.
 - **Syntax Highlighting**: Supports various programming languages with syntax highlighting.
-- **Live Preview**: See the output of your code in real-time.
 - **User Authentication**: Secure login system to manage users.
-- **Chat Functionality**: In-built chat to communicate with collaborators.